AlgoMaster Logo

 Code

-The bit-by-bit approach already runs in O(1) time, so for a single call it is perfectly fine.
-But if this function is called billions of times, each call performs 32 iterations with a branch and two shifts.
-Can we precompute byte-level reversals to reduce the per-call work?
+The bit-by-bit approach runs in O(1) time, so for a single call it is fine.
+The follow-up asks about the case where the function is called many times, and there each call still performs 32 loop iterations.
+The next approach reduces the per-call work by precomputing reversals one byte at a time.

 Approach 2: Byte-Level Lookup Table